wshamroukh/nginx-aspdotnet/README.md

-A script that creates an Azure Linux VM and configure NGNIX to run ASP .Net Core application
+A script that creates an Azure Linux VM and configures NGNIX to run ASP .Net Core application